pingcap/docs-cn/v3.0/reference/security/cert-based-authentication.md

     The output of the above command:

-    {{< copyable "shell-regular" >}}

     ```bash
     writing RSA key
     ```

-4. Use the CA certificate signature to generate the server certificate:
+4. Use the CA certificate signature to generate the signed server certificate:

     {{< copyable "shell-regular" >}}